nandhuknair/say2text/README.md

 3. Make your changes and commit (`git commit -m 'Add a new feature'`).
 4. Push to the branch (`git push origin feature-newFeature`).
 5. Open a pull request.

-## 📝 License

-This project is licensed under the MIT License.

-Enjoy using Say2Text?
-Don't forget to ⭐️ the repo!

-## 📧 Contact

-If you have any questions or suggestions, feel free to contact me at your-email@example.com.